decidim/decidim/docs/getting_started.md

 ```

 Be aware that this task might not be able to detect everything, so make sure you
-also manually check your application before uprading.
+also manually check your application before upgrading.